 The World Baseball Classic is one of the most exciting events of the year for baseball fans around the globe.
-In its brief history, the WBC has been dominated by the Japanese who have captured the first two championships.
+In its brief history, the WBC has been dominated by the Japanese who captured the first two championships.
 Former Red Sox pitcher Daisuke Matsuzaka was awarded the tournament’s MVP award in ‘06 and ‘09.
 With the Major League Baseball season right around the corner, the world’s best ball players are gearing up for yet another grinding year.
 The World Baseball Classic offers fans the chance to see the best players from around the globe competing for the right to be called World Champions.
-The 2013 WBC will make stops in the US at Chase Field, Marlins Ballpark, and AT&T Park.
-Don’t miss your chance to experience the World Baseball Classic, order your tickets today!
+Don’t miss your chance to experience the 2017 World Baseball Classic!

 World Baseball Classic Schedule

 World Baseball Classic